lepture/authlib/docs/client/oauth1.rst

     the same API with requests.
 If you are using Flask or Django, you may have interests in :ref:`flask_client` and :ref:`django_client`.

+If you are not familiar with OAuth 1.0, it is better to :ref:`understand_oauth1` now.

 There are three steps in OAuth 1 to obtain an access token.
 Initialize the session for reuse::